ClusterHQ/flocker-ceph-vagrant/README.md

 Install a few things
 ```
+brew install flocker-1.11.0   # (this lets us use `flocker-ca`)
 brew install ansible          # (or you can install ansible inside a python virtualenv.)
 vagrant plugin install vai
 ```